monicahq/monica/docs/contribute/contribute.md

 To monitor changes and compile assets on the fly, use `npm run watch`.

-#### Bootstrap 4
+#### CSS

-At the current time, we are using Bootstrap 4 Alpha 2.
-Not everything though - we do use only what we need.
-I would have wanted to use something completely custom, but why reinvent the wheel?
-Anyway, make sure you don't update this dependency with Bower.
-If you do, make sure that everything is thoroughly tested as when Bootstrap changes version, a lot of changes are introduced.
+At the current time, we are using a mix of Bootstrap 4 and [Tachyons](https://tachyons.io).
+We aim to use a maximum of [Atomic CSS](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) in place of having bloated, super hard to maintain CSS files.
+This is why, over time, we'll get rid of Bootstrap entirely.

+#### JS and Vue

+We are also using [Vue.js](https://vuejs.org/) in some places of the application, and we'll use it more and more over time.
+Vue is very simple to learn and use, and with [Vue Components](https://vuejs.org/v2/guide/components.html), we can easily create isolated, reusable components in the app.
+If you want to add a new feature, you don't need to use Vue.js - you can use plain HTML views served by the backend.
+But with Vue.js, it'll be a nicer experience.

 ### Backend